-A few weeks ago, I watched Dee Rees’s incredible 2011 film Pariah.
+A few years ago, I watched Dee Rees’s incredible 2011 film Pariah, and the memory of watching it has stayed with me to this day.
 The protagonist, Alike (pronounced Ah-lee-kay), is a 17-year-old African-American girl struggling with the exploration of her sexuality.
-When she comes out to her family as gay, her worst fears come true—instead of being accepted for who she is, she is rejected.
+When she comes out to her family as gay, her worst fears come true — instead of being accepted for who she is, she is rejected.

 One particular scene struck me to my core: Alike has just come out to her mom in the midst of a horrible fight, and her mother, disgusted, reacts by viciously attacking her.
 Alike retreats to her bedroom and falls to the floor, wailing.
 Her pain is palpable.

-I’ve been recalling this scene, and how it brought up strong feelings of relating to Alike’s anguish, to friends, and nearly everyone has responded by saying that they can relate to the experience I’m describing.
+Later I recalled this scene, and how it brought up strong feelings of relating to Alike’s anguish, to friends, and nearly everyone responded by saying that they can relate to the experience I’m describing.
 Perhaps it didn’t have to do with conformity being pushed at home, but something in their life’s journey has caused them this much agony.
-At first, the consistency with which my friends were echoing “yes I’ve felt that” surprised me, but, when I paused to deeply reflect on what I was hearing, I remembered that everyone can understand the experience of pain.
+At first, the consistency with which my friends were echoing “yes, I’ve felt that” surprised me, but when I paused to deeply reflect on what I was hearing, I remembered that everyone can understand the experience of pain.